-Fair treatment, access, opportunity, and advancement for all people, while at the same time striving to identify and eliminate barriers that have prevented the full participation of some groups.
+Fair treatment, access, opportunity, benefits, removal of barriers to participation, and advancement for all people, especially historically marginalized groups that have had low program participation and outcomes.

 1.3.
 Standards - this section establishes the minimum evidence to be provided to the Commission and, when appropriate, the Council to determine if investments (whether in Energy Efficiency and Conservation Plans, System Reliability Plans, or in other filings) meet the requirements of Least-Cost Procurement law.
 This section does not provide definitions, but instead, minimum standards for review.
-Commented [HW8]: Acadia Center supports OER's efforts to better incorporate the cost of additional distribution system investments required to deliver additional energy supply as a way to better evaluate and compare the relative costs of a traditional investment versus a non-wires alternative.

-Commented [TB(9]: Commission, can you give as much guidance as possible on equity, reliability, prudency here?
+Commented [TB(6]: Commission, can you give as much guidance as possible on equity, reliability, prudency here?
 We would like to have as much guidance as possible.